DevExpress-Examples/xaf-create-multitenant-application/README.md

 2. _PredefinedTenant_ - Same as _LogInFirst_, but a user is strictly bound to a tenant.
 A user must select their tenant in the login form.

 3. _LogInFirstOneDataBase_- Multiple tenants can be associated with multiple users.
 The solution stores data in a single database.
-All business objects extend a `Tenant` class that has an `Owner` field.
+All business objects extend the `Tenant` class that has an `Owner` field.
 A tenant is selected after login.
 After that all data is filtered by the `Owner` field so a user can only access their tenant's objects or objects with no `Owner` specified.

 4. _PredefinedTenantOneDataBase_ - Same as _LogInFirstOneDataBase_ bun a use is strictly bound to a tenant ad must select their tenant in the login form.

 5. _TenantFirst_ - A user first selects a tenant from a list.
 After that, the application runs as a regular XAF application but uses the connection string of the selected tenant.

-6. _TenantFirstOneDataBase_ - Similarly to the _LogInFirstOneDataBase_ solution, data is stored in a single database and all business objects extend a `Tenant` class with an `Owner` field.
+6. _TenantFirstOneDataBase_ - Similarly to the _LogInFirstOneDataBase_ solution, data is stored in a single database and all business objects extend the `Tenant` class with an `Owner` field.
 A user selects their tenant in the login form and can only access their tenant's objects or objects with no `Owner` specified.

 ## Run the Example